tkarakai-gto/notes/docker_notes.md

 Under the hood init does these:

 * PKI and security automation
-    * Root Signing Certificate  created for the Swarn (on the single node we are on) that will be used to establish trust between all Managers and Workers
+    * Root Signing Certificate  created for the Swarm (on the single node we are on) that will be used to establish trust between all Managers and Workers
     * Certificate is issued to first Manager node (on this node)
     * Join tokens are created (to be used on other nodes to join the swarm)
 * Enables the swarm API